Rebecca Lolosoli

-Rebecca Lolosoli (born 1962) is the founder and matriarch of the Umoja village in the Samburu County of Kenya.
+Rebecca Lolosoli (born 1962) is the founder and matriarch of the Umoja village in Samburu County of Kenya.
 The village is a refuge for women fleeing sexual abuse, and men are banned from the village.
-She plans to run for local office and will be the first Samburu woman ever to do so.
+She plans to run for local office aiming to be the first Samburu woman ever do so.

 Biography

-Lolosoli was born in the village of Wamba in 1962 and was one of a family of six brothers and sisters.
-In 1971 she attended Wamba girls' primary school.
-Afterwards she joined the Catholic nursing training center, but dropped out 6 months before completion due to lack of fees She married Fabiano David Lolosoli at age 18 and her dowry consisted of 17 cows.
-She created her own business selling goods in the village and stood up for the rights of other women.
-When her husband left for business, she was beaten by four men who took her money.
-When her husband did nothing to help her, nor object, she left him.
-In 1990, she and a few other women founded the village of Umoja, and made it a woman-only space.
+Lolosoli, born in 1962 in the village of Wamba, was one of six siblings.
+She begun her education at Wamba girls' primary school in 1971 but left before completing her education.

+She later enrolled in a Catholic nursing training center but had to drop out six months before finishing due to financial difficulties.
+At 18, she married Fabiano David Lolosoli, with a dowry of 17 cows.
+She established her own village business and became an advocate for women's rights.
+When she was assaulted and robbed, her husband did not intervene, prompting her to leave him.
+In 1990, she co-founded the village of Umoja with four other women, establishing it as a sanctuary exclusively for women.

 In 1995, the women of Umoja elected her to chair the Maendeleo Ya Wanawake Organization (MYWO), an organization for the enhancement of women.
 She held the post for ten years.

 In 2005, Lolosoli attended a United Nations conference in New York.
 She received death threats from local men over her stance on women's rights just before she went to New York.

 Umoja was attacked in 2009 by Lolosoli's former husband, armed with a gun.
 He chased the women out of their home and allegedly was looking for Rebecca, who was not home at the time.
 In 2010, she was awarded the Global Leadership Award from Vital Voices.